The holidays are all about family, and nothing brings all the generations together like food! In

 Instructions:

-• Preheat oven to 250?F. Unwrap ham, removing plastic wrap and plastic button on the flat side of the ham.
-Place ham in a roasting rack with the cut side down.
+• Preheat oven to 250˚F. Unwrap the ham, removing plastic wrap and plastic button on the flat side of the ham.
+Place ham in a roasting pan with the cut side down.
 Cover the roasting pan in foil.

-• Roast ham for 10-12 minutes per pound to warm it through.
+• Roast the ham for 10-12 minutes or until warm.
 Remember the ham is completely cooked so this will warm up the ham without drying it out.

-• When ham is done roasting, remove from oven and remove foil.
-Heat oven to 450?F. Brush glaze over the surface of the ham, very generously.
+• When the ham is done roasting, remove from oven and take off the foil.
+Turn the oven up to 450˚F.

-• Remove ham from the oven and allow to cool for 5 minutes before slicing.
-Serve.
+• Remove the ham from the oven and allow to cool for 5 minutes before slicing.

 Tried this recipe?
 Snap a pic and share.Mention @harryanddavid or tag #sharemore!